 How Many Hard Drives Can a PC Have?

 As such, there is no maximum number of hard drives a PC can have.
-It all depends upon slot availability.
+It all depends on slot availability.

-Hard disk drives require SATA slots, and SSDs need SATA or M.2 slots, depending upon what type of SSD you have.
+Hard disk drives require SATA slots, and SSDs need SATA or M.2 slots, depending on what type of SSD you have.

 A typical motherboard has 4-8 SATA ports and 1-2 M.2 slots.
-About 4-8 SATA hard drives and 1-2 SSDs conforming to the M.2 form factor.
-So this gives a combined total of about 5-10 hard drives.
+This means 4-8 SATA hard drives and 1-2 SSDs conforming to the M.2 form factor, giving you a combined total of about 5-10 hard drives.

 But in addition to that, you can also increase the number of SATA or M.2 slots using PCIe slot expansion cards.
 These are specialized cards that plug into the PCIe slots on your motherboard.
 Therefore, depending upon how many PCIe slots a motherboard has, a PC can have far more than 6-8 hard drives if using the port expansion cards.